Dr. B B Das

 No transformation can be achieved overnight.
 It is a continuous slow process to bring in individual as well as collective attitudinal change.
 Moreover, a beginning has been made with deterministic approach.
 It may take time, but no doubt, the end result is visible across the horizon.
 Also to accelerate the change process, intervention from time to time is very essential.
 The decision to ban single-use plastics is another positive step towards expediting Swachhata mission.

 For attaining cleanliness, the concern for environment is to be provoked in every ones conscious mind.
 When people start adopting environment; their attitude, interest, practice and approaches will be guided in positive way.
 Then at every stage of human endeavour the change will be visible.
 Thus our golden dream of a beautiful country can be realised.
 Things are moving progressively through peoples’ spontaneous participation.
 The days are not far for people to live happily with dignity and pride.

 Swachhata is not a new philosophy for us.
 From time immemorial, it is inbuilt in our national culture, religious thinking and reflected in our ritual practices as well.
 But over the years we forgot to maintain cleanliness due to many reasons.
 Now after 70 years of independence, this should no longer remain as a standing national issue.
 Our progress towards becoming a developing country should not be jeopardised for want of our attitudinal change.

-Swachhatais linked with several benefits; pollution control through hygienic and clean environment, health improvement, reduction in healthcare expenses, and enhancement of national physical as well as mental strength.
-Moreover people from world over would love to visit our country.
+Swachhatais linked with several benefits; pollution control through the hygienic and clean environment, health improvement, reduction in healthcare expenses, and enhancement of national physical as well as mental strength.
+Moreover, people from world over would love to visit our country.
 This on-going process can build individual and group awareness to maintain cleanliness at all times.
 Very soon, the country is going to become the most apposite place to live in.